ADLINK-IST/opensplice/docs/html/DeploymentGuide/_sources/overview.txt

 invoked by the standalone application process.

-.. _`Starting Vortex OpenSplice DDS for a Shared Memory Deployment`:
+.. _`Starting Vortex OpenSplice for a Shared Memory Deployment`:

 Starting Vortex OpenSplice for a Shared Memory Deployment
 =========================================================